dsi-clinic/the-clinic/rubrics/final-email.md

 This email should contain the following links and documents:

 1. A link your final presentation.
-Generally it is okay to share via a good drive link. **However**, if you are working on an industry project or one with an NDA, please make sure that whatever sharing method you use targets the sharing to only the intended recipients.
+Generally it is okay to share via a google drive link. **However**, if you are working on an industry project or one with an NDA, please make sure that whatever sharing method you use targets the sharing to only the intended recipients.
 2. A copy of the final one pager (in pdf form).
 3. A link to the github repository and code produced.
 You should also verify that the external mentors have access to the github repository.
-If they do not please contact the clinic director to update their access.

 The email should also contain a short summary which:
 1. Thanks the external mentors for their time during and before the quarter.